 Most organizations have a code of ethics or conduct that employees are trained on and expected to follow.
 Most companies also have various processes and hiring practices to filter out bad actors applying for positions.
 But in many instances, however, long-term employees are often the perpetrators of fraud.
 One bank, for example, found that the biggest percentages of fraud perpetrators were those that had been with the organization between 15-20 years, had worked themselves into positions of trust, and who had financial pressures in their lives.

 Auditing is another mechanism that should promote and increase ethics.
 Auditing is a necessary process for the long-term health of any organization, whether large or small.
+Audit and quality control is used once the project is complete to ensure that no issues are present.
+Both practices are often supported by an internal audit framework to ensure the compliance of quality standards, for more on this visit: https://www.etq.com/audit-management/.
 Larger firms often employ their own internal auditing departments, while smaller firms often employ third-party auditing or shared services.
 Public companies are also required to have external audits of their financial statements.
 The auditing process is currently required to assess and correct the financial statements of an organization according to accounting standards and good internal control processes.
 While some firms will undergo operational audits to improve efficiency, they are typically not required.
 The only type of auditing required by law are financial statement audits and the related audit of internal controls over financial reporting for publicly traded companies.
 The primary focus on auditing is to detect errors in an organization’s financial statements or deficiencies in the organization’s internal controls over the financial reporting process.
 Detection can be one of the most important steps within the fraud prevention process, as most fraud schemes are not discovered for many months.

 What mechanisms should be in place to promote or increase ethics?